-The new police dog on the job in South Whitehall is a 20-month-old German Shepherd who hails from Holland, is rich black in color and responds to commands in both Dutch and English.
+The on the job in South Whitehall is a 20-month-old German Shepherd who hails from Holland, is rich black in color and responds to commands in both Dutch and English.

 He also has a lot of energy.

 Meet Cirrus, who was certified by the National Police Canine Association on Dec.
-16 and started his job with the township police department two days later.
+16 and started his job with the township two days later.

-"He's still a puppy so he's very high strung," said his partner, Office Kyle Golden, who trains with Cirrus and makes sure he gets his exercise.
+"He's still a puppy so he's very high strung," said his partner, Officer Kyle Golden, who trains with Cirrus and makes sure he gets his exercise.

 On Tuesday, Cirrus bounded from a police vehicle to be introduced to a visitor, demonstrating his vitality.